LismaxB/Ceylon-Public-Transit/README.md

 3. **Submit a pull request** with your contributions.

 Make sure to check out our [contribution guidelines](CONTRIBUTING.md) to follow the best practices.

+## 🔄 Versioning and Releases

+The project is actively being developed, and we plan to release v1.0.0 soon.

 ## 📝 License